Getting the best out of your photography and how you should prepare images for submission

 Using the lightbox facility to edit and plan your submission

 The BWPA website is set up to help you choose and enter your best images.
 When you are registered you can upload images to your 'lightbox' at any time, for free.
 You can review them online to make sure they look right, until you know what you want to enter, and delete some if you like.
 Images you keep on your lightbox will not be entered into the competition until you decide you are ready.
 When you have uploaded the images you want to enter, you can submit your entry to the competition.
 To do this you will need to buy credits.
 Use your lightbox wisely to save credits: if you get all your images ready in the lightbox and then submit them in a single batch it may save you money.
 If you submit them in several smaller batches it might use up more credits.
 Once the images from your lightbox are entered into the competition, you can't delete them or change the captions.
 But until the closing date you can always upload images and enter more if you want to.

 Uploading to your lightbox: image size and type

-For your initial submission your files need to be no more than 1024 pixels along the longest side.
+For your initial submission your files should be no more than 1024 pixels along the longest side.
 We do not recommend that you upload larger images, as they will be resized anyway and very large files may not upload successfully.
 No borders, watermarks or signatures.
 If you prefer not to have your images resized by our server then please ensure they are less then 1024 pixels along the longest side.
 Please note Tiff files are not accepted for the initial round.

 Captions and filenames